optimalisatie/exec.js/README.md

 },1000);
 ```

-### Code execution
+### On the fly code execution

-WebWorkers consist of fixed code/logic and a communication mechanism. exec.js allows to execute or update the running code and to rewrite communication handlers on the fly without communication latency or the need for cloning or transferable objects.
+WebWorkers consist of fixed code/logic and a communication mechanism with overhead/latency. exec.js allows running code to be updated and communication handlers to be rewritten on the fly.

 ```javascript
 var runner = new exec('setInterval(function() {console.log("startup code")},200);', function(data) {